Prudent Beaudry: Legacy

 Beaudry Avenue in Downtown Los Angeles is named for him.
 The street is on the far west side of his 1874 Bellevue Terrace Tract property, west of Olive Street and north of Sixth Street.
 The Los Angeles State Normal School, a teachers college and predecessor to UCLA, was built on the tract, where the present-day Los Angeles Central Library is located.

 Beaudry was instrumental in helping found the towns of Alhambra and Pasadena.

+The Beaudry a residential tower in Los Angeles was named in honor of the mayor.
+It is the tallest residential building in California as of 2023 completion.